McDonald Islands: Morphology

 The McDonald Islands comprise three islands: McDonald Island, Flat Island (which later merged with McDonald Island), Needle Island, and Meyer Rock.
-The islands are mostly composed of phonolitic low-silica pumice, dikes and lava domes, and sit atop a submarine plateau, the Kerguelen Plateau.
+The islands are mostly composed of phonolitic low-silica pumice, dikes and lava domes, and sit atop the submarine Kerguelen Plateau.
 They are located about 75 km from Heard Island.

 McDonald Island is the largest of the islands, at around 1 sqkm in area.
 It has been the main focus of volcanic activity in recent times.
 Prior to 1996, McDonald Island had been a flat green island whose pumice beaches provided a great nesting area for penguin breeding.
 The island now has two main peaks, Maxwell Hill and Samarang Hill - the highest is Maxwell Hill at 230 m.

 Flat Island was originally a low-lying island adjacent to McDonald Island.
-It as since merged with McDonald Island as a result of volcanic activity since the 1980s.
+It has since merged with McDonald Island as a result of volcanic activity since the 1980s.

-Needle Island is a small, pinnacle rock or outcrop located about 0.2 nautical miles (0.4 km) of McDonald Island, just offshore.
+Needle Island is a small, pinnacle rock or outcrop located about 0.2 nautical miles (0.4 km) off the shore of McDonald Island.

 Meyer Island is a pinnacle rock that sits about 1 nautical mile (2 km) northwest of McDonald Island, making it the most distant of these features relative to the main island.